OWASP/www-project-mobile-security/README.md

-# Mobile Security project web page repo
+# Mobile Security Project Web Page Repo

 This is the repo for https://owasp.org/www-project-mobile-security/.
 It is maintained by multiple people at the moment, but no owner has been assigned.